ewilan-riviere/memorandum/docs/server/binaries/php-extensions.md

 - [Add manually extension](#add-manually-extension)
 - [Verify extension](#verify-extension)

-#### Install from composer
+#### Install `predis/predis` composer package

 ::: info
 Predis is a Redis client written entirely in PHP and does not require any additional extensions.
+It's not as fast as `phpredis` extension but is easier to install.
 :::

 ```sh